rohxn69/auto-annotated-portfolio/content/pages/journey.md

     variant: variant-b
     title: The Great Journey
     subtitle: 'YouTube Vlogger: 2016'
-    text: >
+    text: >+
+      ## Job 1

+      ##### Ah, the good old days when I started making YouTube videos and was
+      influenced by Jake Paul and Logan Paul.
+I still get cringe attacks if I watch that video.
+Hahaha!

+      ## Job 1

+      ##### Ah, the good old days when I started making YouTube videos and was
+      influenced by Jake Paul and Logan Paul.
+I still get cringe attacks if I watch that video.
+Hahaha!

+      ## Job 1

+      ##### Ah, the good old days when I started making YouTube videos and was
+      influenced by Jake Paul and Logan Paul.
+I still get cringe attacks if I watch that video.
+Hahaha!

+      ## Job 1

-      Ah, the good old days when I started making YouTube videos and was influenced by Jake Paul and Logan Paul.
+      ##### Ah, the good old days when I started making YouTube videos and was
+      influenced by Jake Paul and Logan Paul.
 I still get cringe attacks if I watch that video.
 Hahaha!

     elementId: ''
     styles:
       self: